maddypetersen/pierce-hacker-submissions/lessons-to-be-revised/2019-16-05-MyPierceGuide.md

 ###### Logging In
 Students need:

-* Student Identification
+* Student Identification Number
 * Date of Birth for PIN -  mm/dd/yy

 ## Advising
+### Great place to start

+#### Create a road map with the educational planner
-###### On the left side-bar click on the *Advising arrow*, then click on *"Educational Planner"*
+#####On the left side-bar click on the *Advising arrow*, then click on *"Educational Planner"*

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/MyPierceGuide/Side_bar_pic.png" >
 </p>

-> The Educational Planner is a planning tool that allows students and advisors to communicate in forming a academic path.
+> The Educational Planner is a planning tool that allows students and advisors to communicate in forming an academic path.

-In the education planner the student can specify what degree they are working towards, specify what year it is for the plan, copy data to a new plan, and send the plan to your advisor.
+The classes in your plan are easily rearranged (if a class fills up and you’re unable to take it that quarter you can move on to plan B and move the full class over).
+You also have the option to copy the plan if you want to look try out different options.
+Additionally, you can share your plan with your advisor for quality checking.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/MyPierceGuide/EdPlan_pic.png" >
 </p>

-Your plan is sectioned over four years with summer, fall, winter, and spring quarters.
+To create your plan first determine the academic quarter you plan to start.

-When clicking on the plus symbol icon to the right of the quarter, a new small box will appear, allowing the student to add a class by typing the first few letters of the course title as seen in the eSchedule.
+To add a class click the “+” button associated with the quarter you plan to begin.
+A pop up window will appear— to add a class, begin typing the course title as seen in the eSchedule.
+A drop down with options will appear and you can select the appropriate class.

 Students can also delete academic year sections.

-At the bottom students can also leave comments below "User Comment:" to communicate with their advisor.
+If you have any questions or comments about the plan you created you have the option to leave a comment below under "User Comment:"